Neapolitan chord: Harmonic function

 The Neapolitan sixth chord is particularly common in minor keys.
 As a simple alteration of the subdominant triad (iv) of the minor mode, it provides contrast as a major chord compared to the minor subdominant or the diminished supertonic triad.

 Further harmonic contexts

 A common use of the Neapolitan chord is in tonicizations and modulations to different keys.
-It is the most common means of modulating down a semitone, which is usually done by using the I chord in a major key as a Neapolitan chord (or a flatted major supertonic chord in the new key, a semitone below the original).
+It is the most common means of modulating down a semitone, which is usually done by using the I chord in a major key as a Neapolitan chord (or a flattened major supertonic chord in the new key, a semitone below the original).